 - Enjoy the free parks - You can experience nature for free at the Arnold Arboretum.
-More than 260 acres of free public space, open from sunrise to sunset.
+Here you can find more than 260 acres of free public space, open from sunrise to sunset.
 There are running trails, gardens, open lawns, and lots of flowers from all over the world.
 Relax among the plants and take a step back from the fast pace of the city.

-- Enjoy free concerts - During the summer, you can find free concerts on the Charles River.
+- Enjoy free concerts - During the summer, you can enjoy free concerts on the Charles River.